More

 OpenAI has been defending its practices by saying that it uses publicly available data.
 And states it is well within the bounds of fair use.
 The company has also pointed to its partnerships with a variety of news organizations as a way of legally accessing content.
 However, in India, such agreements have not been established.
 Which has heightened scrutiny and legal challenges.

-This Indian case mirrors the global trend as more and more authors, musicians, and news organizations are now going after the artificial intelligence companies.
+This Indian case mirrors the global trend as more and more authors, musicians, and news organizations are now going after the AI companies.
 As they are allegedly using their copyright material.
-The result of these cases is going to set historic precedents for where artificial intelligence and intellectual property come together.
+The result of these cases is going to set historic precedents.
+Where AI and intellectual property come together.
+To help navigate this space new guidance is emerging on how to handle AI synthetic content responsibly see what it covers.

 If you want to read about how Paul McCartney Advocates for Stronger AI Copyright Protections in Music click here.